 When mailing an envelope or postcard, leave at least the bottom 16 millimeters (5/8 inch) blank on both front and back.
 (The postal service's reading and sorting machines might need this space to print bar codes on your mail.)

-Basic address formatting guidelines from the An Post website as of 2013, with additions for mailing from outside Ireland to Irish addresses:
+Selected address formatting guidelines from the An Post website as of 2017, with additions for mailing from outside Ireland to Irish addresses:

 You should write your address in Ireland using the following guidelines:

 - Each line should start at the same distance from the left hand edge of the cover, i.e. the address should not be written in the indented format.